 General

-Although the human rights discourse is so prevailing and dominant in the modern era, recent decades have witnessed a strengthening also of the obligations, commitments and responsibilities discourse.
+Together with the prevailing dominant human rights discourse in the modern era, there has also been a strengthening of the obligations, commitments, and responsibilities discourse over recent decades.
 At the outset of this descriptive chapter, we want to characterize each of these substantial notions.
-There is no doubt that slowly but surely the exclusivity and dichotomy of the rights terminology have been narrowed in the past half-century, while use of the obligations, commitments and responsibilities discourse has expanded.
+There is no doubt that slowly but surely, the exclusivity and dichotomy of the human rights terminology have been narrowed in the past half-century, while the use of the obligations, commitments, and responsibilities discourse has expanded.
 Similarly, the meanings of some of the latter terms have been dramatically transformed from the public sphere and/or the gender context to the private and gender-neutral private realm.

 Obligation is very well-known legal notion, and we will therefore discuss it only briefly, whereas commitment will be explored much more extensively, since it has been profoundly transformed in recent years.
-Obligation can be defined as a deed or action that the individual is legally obligated to do or fulfill with or without his consent, since it is statutorily, contractually or judicially imposed on him.
-As defined in the following dictionary entry, an obligation is
+Obligation can be defined as a deed or action that the individual is legally obligated to do or fulfill with or without his consent, since it is statutorily, contractually, or judicially imposed on him.
+As defined in the following dictionary entry, an obligation is:

 [A] moral or legal requirement; duty; the act of obligating or the state of being obligated; a legally enforceable agreement to perform some act […] a person or thing to which one is bound morally or legally; something owed in return for a service or favour; a service or favour for which one is indebted.

 One may be morally or legally obligated, despite having been passive and done nothing to obligate oneself with the obligations that will be imposed.
-The legal logic behind this phenomenon is the correlativity between rights and obligations—since obligation is the correlative of right, one may be unintentionally obligated to fulfill one’s obligation, despite never having actively done anything.
-In other words, the social, moral and/or legal obligation actually governs the behavior and attitudes of the individual towards others, including his spouse and children.
-For example, the spousal and child obligations have dramatically changed both during their mutual lifetimes as well as after divorce:
+The legal logic behind this phenomenon is the correlativity between rights and obligations—since obligation is the correlative of right, one may be obligated to fulfill one’s obligation, even without any intent and despite never having actively done anything.
+Essentially, the social, moral, and/or legal obligation actually governs the behavior and attitudes of the individual towards others, including one’s spouse and children.
+For example, the spousal and child obligations have dramatically changed both during their lifetimes together as well as after divorce:

 The obligation of support was turned into an obligation to share the marital property […] In the parent/child relationship […] it was regarded as inappropriate to enforce an obligation on the non-resident parent to maintain contact with a child.
 Instead, that parent’s obligation towards his or her child was, until recently, primarily to be fulﬁlled through the payment of maintenance for the child.

-Contrarily, the essence of commitment, at least in the modern era, is the voluntary taking on of any given undertaking rather than having it coercively imposed on the individual.
-It has been characterized by Janet Finch & Jennifer Mason as follows:
+In contrast to obligation, the essence of commitment, at least in the modern era, is the voluntary assumption of responsibility for any given undertaking rather than having it coercively imposed on the individual.
+It has been characterized by Janet Finch and Jennifer Mason as follows:

-[T]he meaning of ‘commitment’ has expanded from a narrow sense of some kind of financial or perhaps moral burden, to including dedication or allegiance to a relationship or life plan, often marked by an explicit promise to ‘commit’ to this.
+[T]he meaning of “commitment” has expanded from a narrow sense of some kind of financial or perhaps moral burden, to including dedication or allegiance to a relationship or life plan, often marked by an explicit promise to “commit” to this.
 The essence of modern commitment seems to be that, in contrast to obligation, it is taken on voluntarily rather than imposed.